scaleway/serverless-examples/containers/nginx-hello-world/README.md

 ```

 When the deployment is complete, you should be able to `curl` the container's endpoint or hit it from a browser and see the NGINX default page.

+## Customising your deployment

+To serve custom resource from your NGINX container, you will need to:

+- Build a custom image containing these files
+- Push this image to a publicly accessible repo, or a private Scaleway container repo
+- Update the `registryImage` field in the `serverless.yml` file to point to your image, and redeploy